AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-partner-flows.md

    * The user provider mapping identifier is present and valid.
    * The user provider profile's expiration date (if available) is valid.

-1. **Retrieve profile using partner authentication response:** The streaming application gathers all the necessary data to create and retrieve a profile by calling the Profiles Partner endpoint.
+1. **Create and retrieve profile using partner authentication response:** The streaming application gathers all the necessary data to create and retrieve a profile by calling the Profiles Partner endpoint.

    >[!IMPORTANT]
    >
-   > Refer to the [Retrieve profile using partner authentication response](../../apis/partner-single-sign-on-apis/rest-api-v2-partner-single-sign-on-apis-retrieve-profile-using-partner-authentication-response.md) API documentation for details on:
+   > Refer to the [Create and retrieve profile using partner authentication response](../../apis/partner-single-sign-on-apis/rest-api-v2-partner-single-sign-on-apis-retrieve-profile-using-partner-authentication-response.md) API documentation for details on:
    >
    > * All the _required_ parameters, like `serviceProvider`, `partner`, and `SAMLResponse`
    > * All the _required_ headers, like `Authorization`, `AP-Device-Identifier`, `Content-Type`, `X-Device-Info`, and `AP-Partner-Framework-Status`